webdriverio/webdriverio/docs/TypeScript.md

 }
 ```

-Instead of having all type definitions globally available, you can also import only the typings that you need like this:
+Instead of having all type definitions globally available, you can also import only the types that you need like this:

 ```typescript
 /*